lutzfischer/xiFDR/README.md

 - PPI file: all the protein-protein interactions passing the thresold.

 Each file contains information about the FDR, local FDR (if enabled), posterior error probability, target/decoy nature of each match, as well as the peakfile of origin.

+Beware that if multiple FDR thresholds are set, *only* the matches passing the highest level of aggregation are included in the results.
+In other words, the csv files for a search with both a 5% residue pair FDR and 5% protein pair FDR will only include residue pairs with a 5% or better FDR that also lead to a protein pair with a 5% or better FDR.

 #### mzIdentmL output
 will generate a single file .mzIdentML compliant with standards.
 The file can be deposited in ProteomeXChange repositories or uploaded to xiview.org for visualization.
 It contains information about the search results, peaks and validation.